status-im/airbyte-custom-connector/source-simplecast-fecther/README.md

 # SimpleCast Fetcher Source

 This is the repository for fetching SimpleCast data, written in Python.

 ## Usage

 The connector fetch the list of podcasts, episodes and analytics metrics from [SimpleCast](https://www.simplecast.com/).

+For more information on the endpoints available: https://apidocs.simplecast.com/

 ### Configuration